 These types of payments, like payWave and PayPass, are designed for small purchases, like a coffee, groceries or a quick trip to the drugstore.
 It speeds up transactions in fast-paced environments where customers are more likely to be in a hurry.

-In Australia, most contactless payments have a $100 limit.
-So your customers will have to enter their PIN for any transactions that exceed $100.
+In Australia, most contactless payments have a $200 limit to encourage contactless payments during the COVID-19 pandemic.
+So your customers will have to enter their PIN for any transactions that exceed $200.
 But these limits are set by banks so the maximum amount can vary.

 Customers can make contactless payments using credit cards, debit cards, or prepaid cards.
 However, the technology isn’t limited to cards only.
 Smartphones, mobile wallets, stickers, key fobs, and fitness trackers can all be used as contactless payment devices.